Revadike/epicgames-freebies-claimer/README.md

 ## ⚠️Status⚠️
 EpicGames has made captchas mandatory for claiming free games.
 Currently, epicgames freebies claimer cannot handle this, so [it is not working](https://github.com/Revadike/epicgames-freebies-claimer/issues/172).
 I am trying to fix it by implementating anti captcha solutions.
 You can track my progression [here](https://github.com/Revadike/epicgames-freebies-claimer/pull/184).
 Any help would be greatly appreciated!

+In the meantime, you may want to check out [Epic Games Store Weekly Free Games](https://github.com/claabs/epicgames-freegames-node) which passes captcha checks and 2FA by sending the user a notification to solve them manually.

+[GrabFreeGames.com](https://grabfreegames.com/notifications) also offers a number of ways to be notified when free games become available, but it does not offer any claim automation.

 ## Description
 Claim [available free game promotions](https://www.epicgames.com/store/free-games) from the Epic Games Store.